Jose Luis Cabrera Alarcón, PhD

 Sara Natalia Jaroszewicz

-I graduated in Biochemistry at the Universidad Autónoma de Madrid in 2022 and joined the GENOXPHOS group in the summer of that same year as a CICERONE internship student, and later as a Master’s student.
-A few months ago I started my PhD thesis with the aim of deciphering the in situ organization of the electron transport chain with super-resolution techniques.
+I graduated in Biochemistry from the Autonomous University of Madrid in 2022 and joined the group in the summer of that same year as a CICERONE internship student and later as a Master's student.
+My doctoral thesis consists of deciphering the in situ organization of the electron transport chain using super-resolution techniques.

-Mitochondria are essential organelles in eukaryotic cell metabolism.
-Inside mitochondria, oxidative phosphorylation takes place, mediated by enzymes called respiratory complexes (RCs), which can assemble into macromolecular structures known as supercomplexes (SCs).
-Although the existence of SCs has been demonstrated in many studies employing very diverse techniques, there are still questions about how these complexes are actually organized in the inner mitochondrial membrane and how a change in the ratio of free RCs to SCs could influence the development of cardiac disease.
-To answer these questions, my project will focus on optimizing STED, Expansion Microscopy and cryoET super-resolution methods in order to visualize SCs simultaneously in situ, to determine their physiological position in subdomains of mitochondrial cristae, and to compare them quantitatively in a murine model of heart failure.
+Mitochondria are essential organelles in eukaryotic cellular metabolism.
+Oxidative phosphorylation occurs in them and this process is mediated by respiratory complexes (RCs), which can assemble into macromolecular structures known as supercomplexes (SCs).
+Although the existence of SCs has been demonstrated, there are still doubts about how these complexes are actually organized in the inner mitochondrial membrane and how their proportion could influence the development of heart diseases.
+To answer these questions, my project focuses on the optimization of STED, Expansion Microscopy (iU-ExM), proximity ligation assay (PLA) and cryoET super-resolution methods in order to visualize SCs in situ, determine their physiological position in subdomains of the mitochondrial cristae and compare them quantitatively in a murine model of heart failure.

 Sara Natalia Jaroszewicz